Todd Kohlhepp's house

 After seeing a Facebook post questioning Kala's whereabouts, he replied with comments such as "Kala is with her husband, Charlie" and "The people need to know that we are OK."

-Charlie's friends and family immediately realized that something was off about the comments.
+Charles' friends and family immediately realized that something was suspicious about the comments.

 One was written in the third person.
-Furthermore, Charlie rarely used Facebook.
+Furthermore, Charles rarely used Facebook.

-Relatives were also aware that the couple had left behind Kala's beloved dog and important prescription medicine.
+Relatives were also aware that the couple had left behind Kala's dog and important prescription medicine.

 Consequently, it became obvious that foul play was involved.